exzvor/freedevopsworkspace/devops_grades/elementary_grade/take_04/solution.md

    - `su lead`
    - `cat report.sh`
    - `./report.sh`
 14. In the same way try to set rights on directory `confidential_files` to verify your task is ok.
-Done!